ksator/junos_automation_with_rest_calls/README.md

 # What to find in this repository

-This repository has basic REST calls examples for Juniper solutions.
+This repository has basic REST calls examples for various Juniper solutions.

 # About REST API